telerik/kendo-angular-jquery-integration/README.md

 # Kendo UI: jQuery and Angular Suites Integration

-Please read the companion help topic [Integration with Kendo UI for jQuery](http://www.telerik.com/kendo-angular-ui/components/framework/kendo-jquery/).

-[Angular CLI](https://github.com/angular/angular-cli) provides the build system for this application.
+This application is based on the [Angular CLI](https://github.com/angular/angular-cli).

+For detailed information on how to integrate the Kendo UI for jQuery and Kendo UI for Angular suites, read the [companion help topic](http://www.telerik.com/kendo-angular-ui/components/framework/kendo-jquery/).

 ## Development Server

 1. Run `ng serve` for a dev server.
 1. Navigate to `http://localhost:4200/`.

-The application reloads automatically if you change any of the source files.
+If you change any of the source files, the application reloads automatically.

 ## Code Scaffolding

-Run `ng generate component component-name` to generate a new component.
+To generate a new component, run `ng generate component component-name`.
 You can also use `ng generate directive/pipe/service/class/module`.

 ## Builds

-Run `ng build` to build the project.
+To build the project, run `ng build`.
 The build artifacts are stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+For a production build, use the `-prod` flag.

 ## Tests

 ### Running Unit Tests

-Run `ng test` to execute the unit tests through [Karma](https://karma-runner.github.io).
+To execute the unit tests through [Karma](https://karma-runner.github.io), run `ng test`.

 ### Running End-to-End Tests

 Before running the tests, make sure that you are serving the application through `ng serve`.

-Run `ng e2e` to execute the end-to-end tests through [Protractor](http://www.protractortest.org/).
+To execute the end-to-end tests through [Protractor](http://www.protractortest.org/), run `ng e2e`.

 ## Angular CLI Tool Support